ZillKhan/xplriot1_examples/README.md

 # THIS IS WORK IN PROGRESS
-# AND NOT READY FOR USE YET
+# No documentation available yet